Guide to Startup Business Loans & Financing Options in Singapore [2026]

 Many financing schemes, particularly government-backed initiatives like those under the Enterprise Financing Scheme, require a minimum percentage of local equity.
 This typically means that a certain percentage of the company's shares must be held by Singaporean citizens or permanent residents.
 This requirement aims to encourage local ownership and participation in the startup ecosystem.
 For example, the EFS often requires at least 30% local equity.

-Considerations When Choosing a Loan
+Key Considerations When Choosing Financing

 Tips to Secure Funding for Your Startup